spacewalk01/yolov5-fire-detection/README.md

 # Yolov5 for Fire Detection
 In this repo, I trained yolov5 model to identify fire in images and videos.
-It borrows and modifies the script from yolov5 repo to train the model on fire dataset.
-The fire detection task is to identify fire from a video and put a bounding box around it.
+It borrows and modifies the script from [yolov5 repo](https://github.com/ultralytics/yolov5) to train the model on fire dataset.
+The fire detection task aims to identify fire from a video and put a bounding box around it.

 <p align="center">
   <img src="results/result.gif" />